sovan92/JavaThreadsRepo/Threads.md

 - java.util.concurrent.atomic brings atomic operations.

-- clets look at a class called Metrics and determine where do we need syncronization
+- lets look at a class called Metrics and determine where do we need syncronization

 ```java
 class Main{